-While the conduct of employees is primarily governed by the contract of employment, employees are required to comply with the University Statutes as well as a wide range of policies which include the following: Respect and Dignity by Preventing Harassment and Bullying, Health and Safety, Grievance, Dispute and Resolution, ICT Policies, Ethics in Research, Engagement of Staff in Consultancy Work, and any other policies approved by competent authority from time to time.
+While the conduct of employees is primarily governed by the contract of employment, employees are required to comply with the University Statutes as well as a wide range of policies, which include the following:

+- Respect and Dignity by Preventing Harassment and Bullying

+- Health and Safety

+- Grievance

+- Dispute and Resolution

+- ICT Policies

+- Ethics in Research

+- Engagement of Staff in Consultancy Work

+- Any other policies approved by competent authority from time to time.

-For the purposes of this Code, employees are defined as individuals who are in the paid employment of the University whether full-time or part-time and irrespective of whether the University is their primary employer.
+For the purposes of this Code, employees are defined as individuals who are in the paid employment of the University, whether full-time or part-time and irrespective of whether the University is their primary employer.
 The Code also applies to employees availing of different forms of University leave.

-3. Objectives of the Code of Conduct for Employees
+Objectives of the Code

-The objectives of the Code are:
+The objectives of the Code are to:

-- To set out an agreed set of ethical principles - To promote and maintain confidence and trust in the employees of Dublin City University - To prevent the development or acceptance of unethical practices - To promote the highest legal, management and ethical standards in all the activities of the Dublin City University - To promote compliance with best current governance and management practices in all the activities of Dublin City University.
+- set out an agreed set of ethical principles; - promote and maintain confidence and trust in the employees of Dublin City University; - prevent the development or acceptance of unethical practices; - promote the highest legal, management and ethical standards in all the activities of the Dublin City University; & promote compliance with best current governance and management practices in all the activities of Dublin City University.

-4.General Conduct and Behaviour
+General Conduct and Behaviour